rxweb/RxWebCore.Docs/Docs/Api/SearchLookupController.md

 To Create a searchLookup controller, open the `Package Manager Console` and run the following command:

-> rxweb --controller --search --main <Controller_Name> --uow <Module_Name>
+> rxwebcore --controller --search --main <Controller_Name> --uow <Module_Name>

 Let's consider a scenario where you want a `CitySearchController` in the `MasterModule`, you have to write:

-> rxweb --controller --search --main CitySearch --uow Master
+> rxwebcore --controller --search --main CitySearch --uow Master

 In the above command, `search` is the type of controller, `CitySearch` is the name of the controller and `Master` is the name of the module.
 This command will create a separate folder named as "Master" and add a searchLookup controller named as "CitySearchController" under the Api section of the project.